flybywiresim/docs/docs/fbw-a32nx/feature-guides/flight-planning.md

     This is the ideal setup for users who want to use the A32NX in combination with Online ATC services (Vatsim, Ivao, PilotEdge,...), 3rd party ATC add-ons or no ATC at all.

+!!! warning "For SimBrief Import Do Not Set a Destination in the MSFS World Map"
+    If you plan to import a SimBrief flight plan please do **not** set a destination airport in the MSFS World Map as otherwise the aircraft will import the MSFS World Map flight plan, and it will not offer the "INIT REQUEST" option.

 ### Using the MSFS World Map Flight Planner to Create and Load a Flight Plan

 If you want to use the MSFS World Map Flight Planner to build and load a flight plan, you need to set the `Sync MSFS